-In this blog we look at a couple of methods that can help you remove errors in your work.
+In this blog we look at a couple of proofreading techniques that can help you remove errors in your work.
 The good thing is that these tips work!
 Let’s say English is not your first language, how do you pick up errors your have made?

 There really are just two simple problems that you need to tackle.
 These are: